jmettraux/aachen/src/pca__combat.md

 : the side with the highest roll goes first,<br/>in case of tie, the PC side goes first;

 <span class="fleuron">❦</span> Hi Ini Round
-: each participant takes their turn.
+: each participant in this side takes their turn.

 Lo Ini Round
-: each participant takes their turn;
+: each participant in that side takes their turn.
 : then loop back to ❦ unless the combat has ended.

 Morale